 Health Psychologist

-In addition to clinical practice, Alicia continues to research the field of health psychology, specifically how compassion focused therapy can be used to assist individuals with nutritional, eating, body or health related concerns (body weight shame, lymphedema, and diabetes).
+In addition to clinical practice, Alicia continues to research the field of Compassion as well as Health Psychology and Sports Psychology.
+Specifically, how Compassion Focused Therapy can be used to assist individuals with nutritional, eating, body or health related concerns (body weight shame, lymphedema, and diabetes).
 Alicia has the capacity to see both adults and adolescents.

 Alicia is an Ally and very happy to work with those in the LGBTQIA+ community as well as those who are in polyamorous or open relationships.